dwyl/image-classifier/README.md

 Check the comment lines for more explanation on the changes that have bee nmade.
-We are using `ExImageInfo` to fetch the information from the image and assigning it to the `image_info` socket we've defined earlier.
+We are using `ExImageInfo` to fetch the information from the image and assigning it to the `image_info` socket we defined earlier.

 We are also using `Image.upload_image_to_s3/2` to upload our image to `imgup`.
 Let's define this function in `lib/app/image.ex`.